mamontov-cpp/random-daily-hints/README.md

 # random-daily-hints
-An application for displaying random hints, every day
+An application for displaying random hints, every day, picking them from hints folder, located in folder with application.